cisco-open/ResponsibleAI/docs/RaiModule/RAI in Responsible AI.rst

 For Instance:

-- User can obtain to compute specialized metrics like Disparate Impact Ratio to show the fairness of the models classification across sensitive characteristics
+- User can obtain to compute specialized metrics like Disparate Impact Ratio to show the fairness of the models classification across sensitive characteristics.

 .. figure:: ../images/fairness.gif
    :align: center